Time reversal of Volterra processes driven stochastic differential equation: Introduction

 \section{Introduction}

+Fractional Brownian motion (fBm for short) of Hurst index $H\in [0,\, 1]$ is the Gaussian process which admits the following representation: For any $t\ge 0$,

-Fractional Brownian motion is one the first example of a process which is not a semi-martingale and for which we aim to develop a stochastic calculus.
+where $B$ is a one dimensional Brownian motion and $K_H$ is a triangular kernel, i.e. $K_H(t,s)=0$ for $s>t$, the definition of which is given in \eqref{defdekh}.
+Fractional Brownian motion is probably the first process which is not a semi-martingale and for which it is still interesting to develop a stochastic calculus.
 That means we want to define a stochastic integral and solve stochastic differential equations driven by such a process.
 From the very beginning of this program, two approaches do exist.
-One approach is based on the sample-paths properties of fBm, mainly its Hölder continuity or its finite $p$-variation.
+One approach is based on the Hölder continuity or the finite $p$-variation of the fBm sample-paths.
 The other way to proceed relies on the gaussiannity of fBm.
 The former is mainly deterministic and was initiated by Zähle \cite{zahle98}, Feyel, de la Pradelle \cite{feyel96} and Russo, Vallois \cite{russo95,russo96}.
 Then, came the notion of rough paths introduced by Lyons \cite{lyons98}, whose application to fBm relies on the work of Coutin, Qian\cite{MR1883719}.
-These works have been extended in the subsequent works \cite{MR2228694,MR2348055,MR2319719,MR2257130,MR2144230,MR2359060,MR2268434,MR2236631,MR2144234,MR2138713,DN:flots-06}.
+These works have been extended in the subsequent works \cite{MR2319719,DN:flots-06,MR2144230,MR2257130,MR2144234,MR2228694,MR2348055,MR2359060,MR2138713,MR2268434,MR2236631}.
 A new way of thinking came with the independent but related works of Feyel, de la Pradelle \cite{EJP2006-35} and Gubinelli \cite{MR2091358}.
 The integral with respect to fBm was shown to exist as the unique process satisfying some characterization (analytic in the case of \cite{EJP2006-35}, algebraic in \cite{MR2091358}).
-As a byproduct, this showed that almost all the existing integrals throughout the literature are all the same as they all satisfy these two conditions.
+As a byproduct, this showed that almost all the existing integrals throughout the literature were all the same as they all satisfy these two conditions.
 Behind each approach but the last too, is a construction of an integral defined for a regularization of fBm, then the whole work is to show that under some convenient hypothesis, the approximate integrals converge to a quantity which is called the stochastic integral with respect to fBm.
-The main tool to prove the convergence is either integration by parts in the sense of fractional deterministic calculus, either enrichment of the fBm by some iterated integrals proved to exist independently or by analytic continuation \cite{Unterberger:2009yq,Unterberger:2009rt}.
+The main tool to prove the convergence is either integration by parts in the sense of fractional deterministic calculus, either enrichment of the fBm by some iterated integrals proved to exist independently or by analytic continuation \cite{Unterberger:2009rt,Unterberger:2009yq}.